-Pro forma net income \$13,161 Weighted average shares outstanding for fiscal 1996 21,455 Incremental Common Stock issued upon option exercise 373 Common Stock issued to Foods pursuant to the Acquisition 7,554 Common Stock sold in the Offerings 5,000 Shares of Common Stock necessary to replace the capital in excess of earnings withdrawn pursuant to the Distribution 2,512 Shares of Common Stock whose proceeds will be used for , general corporate purposes (1,115) Total pro forma weighted average common shares outstanding 35,779 Unaudited pro forma earnings per common share \$.37 ======
+Pro forma net income 21,455 \$13,538 price 479 Common Stock issued to Foods pursuant to the Acquisition 7,554 Common Stock sold in the Offerings 5,000 excess of earnings withdrawn pursuant to the Distribution Shares of Common Stock whose proceeds will be used for 2,081 general corporate purposes (1,409) Total pro forma weighted average common shares outstanding 35,160 Unaudited pro forma earnings per common share \$.39 =====

 (i) The pro forma financial data set forth above includes the results of the Arapahoe Basin mountain resort, which the Company will divest pursuant to the Consent Decree.
 See "Recent Developments" and "The Acquisition--Consent Decree."
-The following table summarizes certain financial and operating data for Arapahoe Basin for fiscal 1996.
+The following table summarizes certain estimated financial and operating data for Arapahoe Basin for fiscal 1996.
 This presentation is not intended to be indicative of the operations or financial position of Arapahoe Basin on a stand alone basis, but rather to isolate its impact on the combined pro forma financial data of the Company after giving effect to the Acquisition and the Offerings.
 Resort Cash Flow for Arapahoe Basin includes \$300,000 of certain operating expenses of Ralston Resorts which have been allocated to Arapahoe Basin.